-The tables in this section of the Proxy Statement contain information concerning the compensation of certain named executive officers as of the Corporation's most recent fiscal year-end, December 31, 1994.
+The tables in this section of the Proxy Statement contain information concerning the compensation of certain named executive officers as of the Corporation's most recent fiscal year-end, December 31, 1995.
+The information in these tables concerning stock options reflects the 3-for-2 common stock split which was effective at the close of business on October 27, 1995 for shareholders of record at the close of business on October 20, 1995.